margotbligh/GlycoAnnotateR/README.md

 | alditol           | Reducing end monomer is opened and the aldehyde reduced to an alcohol.
 Commonly done before PGC-LC to reduce anomer splitting of peaks.
 Refers to an alditol 'modification' not a monomer here.               | Alditol          | ALD                | o                 |
 | aminopentyllinker | Functional group used in synthetic chemistry.
 Can occur once per composition.                                                                                                                                 | NH2Pent1         | NH2Pent1           | NH2Pent1          |

+### Mass spec parameters

+* Scan range, `scan_range`

+  Scan range (*m/z*) used during acquisition.
+For prediction/computation purposes only this can be set very wide.
+Compositions with no adduct with an *m/z* value inside the scan range will be filtered out.

+* Polarity, `polarity`

+  Negative (`neg`) and/or positive (`pos`) ionisation polarity used during acquisition.
+Changes the adducts returned.
+See below for specific adducts generated.

+* Ionisation type, `ion_type`

+  ESI (`ESI`) and/or MALDI (`MALDI`) ionisation used.
+Changes the adducts returned (MALDI has only singly charged ions, ESI can have multiply charged).
+See below for specific adducts generated.

+### Output and other parameters